-c.
-Community Park Infrastructure and Public Use Facilities
+3) Community Park Infrastructure and Public Use Facilities

-A permeable-surface parking lot accommodating 97 spaces is proposed within the northeastern portion of the community park.
+A permeable-surface parking lot accommodating 146 spaces is proposed within the northeastern portion of the community park.
 Motorcycle parking, handicapped parking, a drop-off area, additional bike racks, and trash enclosures are proposed within the parking area.
-A waterless, self-contained restroom would be located adjacent to the park active core near the parking lot.
-A picnic grove is proposed within the park, which may include benches, tables, and natural areas.
+Restrooms would be located adjacent to the park active core near the parking lot.
+A potential site for a future community center is proposed south of the parking lot.
+The proposed community center would consist of an active public facility for recreational use, including meetings and gatherings.
+Picnic areas are proposed within the park, which may include benches, tables, and natural areas.
 An existing residence on the East FRP would remain in place temporarily.
-Upon development of the community park, the CCSD would either remove the building, or utilize the structure for management offices and storage of materials related to the community park.
+Upon development of the community park, the CCSD would either remove the building or utilize the structure for management offices and storage of materials related to the community park.